inspatiallabs/inspatial-dev/packages/core/dev/interact/trigger/README.md

 # InSpatial Trigger Tests

-This directory contains comprehensive tests for the InSpatial Trigger System, which is a key component of the InSpatial state management system.
+This directory contains comprehensive tests for the InSpatial Trigger System, which is a key component of the Interact - (InSpatial State x Trigger) management system.

 ## Overview